The following post is from Amanda of Everyday Elements: 5 Things to Know About Memory Cards

 For instance, you go on vacation and take a long 16G card so that you can shoot all your family pictures on that one card and when you get home you suddenly get a card error – the card is corrupt.
 That type of loss would be a little easier to swallow if you had used three 4G cards so you at least had images from the other two cards.

 Speed is important.

 With DSLR cameras, if you want to be able to shoot multiple frames back to back, your camera needs that capability but you also need a fast memory card.

-When card shopping for an SD card, look at the “speed class” on the packaging – class 2 is slowest and class 10 is fastest.
+When card shopping for an SD card, look at the “speed class” on the packaging – class 2 is the slowest and class 10 is the fastest.
 For compact flash (CF) cards, the speeds range from 25 bps to 322 bps.

 Think before turning off your camera.

 Do not turn off your camera too soon after shooting because it may still be writing files to the card.
 Interrupting the process can cause the card to become corrupted (meaning you may lose all the images on the card).

 Write your name and date purchased (if possible) on them.
 Your name so that if you are with other photographers, your cards are easily identifiable and so that you know the age of the card and when to replace it.
 Memory cards are not a buy-once-use-forever type of product; they do need to be replaced every few years.